Introducing a different voice in applied ecology

 There is no prescribed structure to Practitioner's Perspectives, but we hope they will be thought provoking and challenge the science community to consider the perspectives of those individuals addressing applied ecological issues.
 However, authors may wish to consider covering the responsibilities/activities of the individual/organisation with regard to ecological management; the key issues they are addressing (see Sutherland et al. 2006; 2009, for a range of key questions); the extent to which applied ecological research has supported their activities (if at all); how future research might assist them to address ecological problems more effectively; and how this might best be achieved (e.g. through greater dialogue, joint projects, new research techniques, etc.).
 The prose style should be light, and the article should be written with the minimum of technical language and jargon, so as to be understandable to a general audience.

 The first line should state "Article type: Practitioner’s Perspective", followed on a new line by an article title of a maximum 10 words, author names and addresses, including an e-mail address for the corresponding author.
 The body of the text should follow; if headers are used within the text, please keep them to a minimum.
-The manuscript should finish with references, using the standard referencing system of the journal, and finally a short biosketch describing the research interests of the author(s) (30-100 words for one author/150 words for the first three authors, respectively).
+The manuscript should finish with not more than 20 references, using the standard referencing system of the journal, and finally a short biosketch describing the research interests of the author(s) (30-100 words for one author/150 words for the first three authors, respectively).

 The overall word count, inclusive of all of the above (i.e. body text, titles and headings, author details, references and biosketch), should not exceed 4000 words.
 Should you wish to include a small figure or other illustration, this can be accommodated by a reduction in the number of words on a pro rata basis.